Dr-Will/CSC413-final-project/README.md

 ![](./pictures/justification.png)

-We suspect that this is because the error produced early in a sentence will lead to further mistakes later in the sentence.However, this results seems to be addressable by smaller sample size, so we think that the hyperparameter should be tuned by bigger dataset, but 50 epochs takes 90 minutes already, we have tried a few hyperparameters.
+  We suspect that this is because the error produced early in a sentence will lead to further mistakes later in the sentence.
+However, this results seems to be addressable by smaller sample size, so we think that the hyperparameter should be tuned by bigger dataset, but 50 epochs takes 90 minutes already, we have tried a few hyperparameters.
 For example, using learning rate of 0.001 for 500 epochs, it takes the whole night to train, but the loss curve still fluctuates heavily, which implies we should use a lower learning rate, but when lowering the learning rate to 0.0001 it just simply takes way too long to train and we dont have the enough resources to train it.

+Given the ability of the overfit for small sample size of our model, we believe that given enough time and resources, our model will perform reasonably well.